Impact Factor 2.129 | CiteScore 2.40

 We welcome contributions concerned with the interplay between medicine and psychology in the treatment of mental diseases.
 Guidelines, protocols, investigations, and researches about clinical psychology in hospitals are welcome, including articles in psychological and neuropsychological rehabilitation, psychotherapy and in all the other areas where clinical psychology is significantly present.
 Moreover, we welcome clinical trials, observational studies, research articles, reviews, meta-analysis, debates and short reports about evidence-based practice in clinical psychology and empirically supported psychological treatments in order to improve the evidence-based approach in clinical psychology and to spread a scientific point of view about psychological applications.
 The specialty was renamed in February 2019 from “Clinical and Health Psychology" into "Psychology for Clinical Settings".

 Indexed in: PubMed Central, Scopus, Google Scholar, DOAJ, CrossRef, PsycINFO, Semantic Scholar, Ulrich's Periodicals Directory, CLOCKSS, Social Science Citation Index, EBSCO, OpenAIRE, Zetoc

 PMCID: all published articles receive a PMCID

-Psychology for Clinical Settings welcomes submissions of the following article types: Book Review, Case Report, Clinical Trial, Conceptual Analysis, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Mini Review, Opinion, Original Research, Perspective, Registered Report, Review and Systematic Review.
+Psychology for Clinical Settings welcomes submissions of the following article types: Book Review, Brief Research Report, Case Report, Clinical Trial, Conceptual Analysis, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Mini Review, Opinion, Original Research, Perspective, Registered Report, Review and Systematic Review.

 All manuscripts must be submitted directly to the section Psychology for Clinical Settings, where they are peer-reviewed by the Associate and Review Editors of the specialty section.